-- Take time to welcome children at the start of the day. - Be in the classroom at the start of each session - Always pick up on children who are failing to meet expectations - Always redirect children by referring to 'Be Ready, Be Respectful, and Be Safe'.
+- Take time to welcome children at the start of the day. - Be at the door of their rooms at the start of each session - Always pick up on children who are failing to meet expectations - Always redirect children by referring to 'Be Ready, Be Respectful, and Be Safe'.